 Some aspects of the experience, like the difficulty, obtuse puzzles, and strange boss mechanics might not be for everyone, but Demon’s Souls is worth trying out, whether it is to see some gorgeous vistas or just in case it might be the first “souls” game that grabs you.

 6. Elden Ring

-We were also incredibly impressed by its gameplay and the way its iterated on several different genres, which is why we gave it our first ever ten in our Elden Ring review and crowned it as our GOTY in 2022.
+We were also incredibly impressed by its gameplay and the way it iterated on several different genres, which is why we gave it our first-ever ten in our Elden Ring review and crowned it as our GOTY in 2022.

-This is the latest entry into the angriest dad in gaming saga and it’ll tug at your heart strings.
-Building upon the stage it set in the first game all those years ago, Ragnarok puts teenage Atreus and Kratos’ relationship to the test, while introducing you to yet more frozen Scandinavian landscapes.
+This is the latest entry into the angriest dad in the gaming saga and it’ll tug at your heartstrings.
+Building upon the stage it set in the first game all those years ago, Ragnarok puts teenage Atreus and Kratos’ relationship to the test while introducing you to yet more frozen Scandinavian landscapes.

 It is arguably one of the best games of 2022 and even led the nomination count for Game of the Year at The Game Awards.
 While it didn’t actually beat Elden Ring in the end, the Santa Monica Studios’ game has been praised for its storytelling, the way in which it approaches its emotive narrative, and its accessibility settings.